akvorado/akvorado/docs/design.md

 library][].
 It provides a registry which automatically append metric names with the module name.

+The general idea is to give a good visibility to an operator.
+Everything that moves should get a counter, errors should either be fatal, or rate-limited and accounted into a metric.

 [Prometheus instrumentation library]: https://github.com/prometheus/client_golang/

 ### CLI